mattly/bork/Readme.md

 You might ask, why not use [Chef][] or [Puppet][] instead?
 Good question.
 They're existing mature tools for doing this kind of thing, with vibrant communities.
-However, after working with both, I wanted something dramatically simpler.
-Both of these tools are architected primarily around commercial use.
+However, after working with both, I wanted something dramatically simpler and less opinionated.
-Both are responsible for managing roles across large groups of machines.
-Both have a lot of concepts to wrap your head around before you can get started.
-Both require a fair amount of setup on a machine before you can actually use them.

 Bork is a shell script.
 Excuse me, a shell **program**.
 You run it how you want.

-### Look At All The Things It's **NOT** Doing
+### Look At All The Things It's NOT Doing

 To the degree Bork is opinionated, it is *very* opinionated about what it does not want responsibility for: